omkarcloud/botasaurus/README.md

 - **Anti Detect:** Make Anti Detect Requests and Selenium Visits.
 - **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework to offer SSL support for authenticated proxies.
 No other web scraping libraries be it cloudscraper, seleniumwire, playwright provides this unique feature, enabling you to easily bypass Cloudflare detection when using authenticated proxies.
+- **Data Cleaners:** Clean data scraped from the website with ease.
 - **Debuggability:** When a crash occurs due to an incorrect selector, etc., Botasaurus pauses the browser instead of closing it, facilitating painless on-the-spot debugging.
 - **Caching:** Botasaurus allows you to cache web scraping results, ensuring lightning-fast performance on subsequent scrapes.
 - **Easy Configuration:** Easily save time with parallelization, profile, and proxy configuration.